amir-ben-shimol/book-shuffle-app/README.md

 -   **EAS Build Services**: For building the app.
 -   **Renovate**: For automated dependency updates.
 -   **Semantic Release**: For automated versioning and package publishing.
+-   **Storybook**: An interactive environment for developing and testing UI components in isolation.
+-   **Jest**: A testing framework for unit and integration tests.
 -   **TypeScript**: Ensuring type safety and better development experience.
 -   **ESLint**: For identifying and reporting on patterns found in ECMAScript/JavaScript code.
 -   **Prettier**: An opinionated code formatter to ensure consistent code style.